groq/groq-typescript/README.md

 ### Timeouts

 Requests time out after 1 minute by default.
+On timeout, an `APIConnectionTimeoutError` is thrown.

-You can configure this with a `timeout` option:
+You can configure timeouts with the `timeout` option:

 <!-- prettier-ignore -->
 ```ts